mgutierrez32/winter2021-datamining/README.md

 ### Authors: Miguel Gutierrez, Yue Shen and Ana Ysasi

-Final project for Dr. Anil Chaturvedi's class of Data Mining at the Univeristy of Chicago.
+Final project for Dr. Anil Chaturvedi's class of Data Mining at the Univeristy of Chicago for the MSC. in Analytics.

 ---